Academic Catalog

 ARTH 26500 Modern Latin American Art (LA)

-Explores artistic production in Latin America from the independence period (19th century) through the 20th century, and identifies competing definitions of what it means to be "modern" and "Latin American."
-Major themes include artistic contributions to the creation of national identity, Latin American artists' negotiations of European, indigenous, and African traditions, the rise of internationalism and the art market, and the relationship between art, politics, social activism, and resistance.
-Addresses the following major artistic trends, among others: the academic tradition, modernismo, the Mexican mural movement, indigenismo, surrealism, constructive universalism, abstraction, conceptual art, and postmodernism.
-Satisfies the "art, visual culture, or architecture after the year 1750" requirement in the major.
-(F,S,Y)
+Explores artistic production in Latin America from the independence period (19th century) through the early 21st century, and identifies competing definitions of what it means to make "art" and be "modern" in "Latin America."
+Major themes include nationalism and internationalism, race and representation, the art market, and the relationship between art, politics, and social activism.
+Addresses the following major artistic trends, among others: the academic tradition, Modernismo, the Mexican mural movement, Surrealism, Constructive Universalism, abstraction, conceptualism, and postmodernism.
+(IRR)

 ARTH 27000 Art and Architecture of Africa (LA)